 KBase provides a suite of Apps that allow users to run the tools from the popular Tuxedo RNA-seq suites to get the normalized full and differential expression matrix of the reads obtained from Illumina sequencing platforms using the reference genome.
 The original Tuxedo suite uses TopHat2, Cufflinks, and Cuffdiff, whereas the new Tuxedo suite uses HISAT2, StringTie and Ballgown for alignment of the reads to the reference genome, transcriptome profiling, and identification of differentially expressed genes (DEG).
 The RNA-seq Apps in KBase can be combined into multiple workflows, allowing users to select their choice of reads aligner and assembler for the differential gene expression analysis (see Figures 1,2).
 However, Ballgown does not work for prokaryotes due to its dependency on introns.

-Figures 1 and 2 (above): The original and new Tuxedo RNA-seq analysis suites in KBase have modular Apps for building flexible prokaryotic (Figure 1) and eukaryotic (Figure 2) analysis workflows.
+Figure 1: The original and new Tuxedo RNA-seq analysis suites in KBase have modular Apps for building flexible prokaryotic (left) and eukaryotic (right) analysis workflows.

 Differential gene identifiers

 - Create Differential Expression Matrix using Cuffdiff — App details